$D^*\pi$ interaction from the lineshape of $D_1(2420)$ in $B$-decays: Results and discussions

 \section{Results and discussions}

 In Fig.~\ref{DistriDstarpi} (left) we show the result obtained for the $D^{*+}\pi^-$ invariant mass distribution in the process $B^-\to D^-_s D^{*+}\pi^-$.
-The constant $C_0$ present in Eq.~(\ref{Smassdistri}), through Eq.~(\ref{tampS2}), has been fixed to reproduce the area under the experimental curve, which is obtained by considering the central values of the data.
-The bands shown in Fig.~\ref{DistriDstarpi} correspond to the uncertainties in the model arising from different choices of the form factors used to regularize the integrals involved in the calculation of Eq.~(\ref{tampS2}) ( details on technical calculations are given in the Appendix~\ref{app:amplbroad}).
-As can be seen, the mechanism depicted in Fig.~\ref{mecS_b}, in which $D_1(2420)$ is generated from $S$-wave vector-pseudoscalar interactions, which subsequently decays, in the $S$-wave, to $D^{*+}\pi^-$, is responsible, within uncertainties, for a relevant part of the signal observed in the spectrum for the mentioned $D_1$ resonance.
+As mentioned in Sec.~\ref{sec:level2}, no internal emission mechanisms of $W^-$ contribute to this process.
+The constant $C^\text{ext}_0$ present in Eq.~(\ref{Smassdistri}), through Eq.~(\ref{tampS2}), has been fixed to reproduce the area under the experimental curve, which is obtained by considering the central values of the data.
+This way of fixing this constant assumes that the width for the weak decay processes considered is only due to the mechanisms explained in Sec.~\ref{sec:level2}, in which $D_1(2420)$ is generated in the $S$-wave via rescattering.
+Although the signal observed for $D_1(2420)$ in the $D^{*+}\pi^-$ invariant mass distribution of the processes $B^-\to P_E D^{*+}\pi^-$ ($P_E=D^-_s$, $\pi^-$) dominates in the spectrum, the hypothesis considered ignores contributions to the partial decay width of $B^-\to P_E D^{*+}\pi^-$ from other resonances different to $D_1(2420)$.
+In view of this, we have also taken into account the possibility of the $S$-wave signal obtained for $D_1(2420)$ from the rescattering of vector-pseudoscalars to be responsible for $85\%$ of the width related to the process $B^-\to P_E D^{*+}\pi^-$.
+The bands shown in Fig.~\ref{DistriDstarpi} correspond to the uncertainties in the model arising from different choices of the form factors used to regularize the integrals involved in the calculation of Eq.~(\ref{tampS2}) (details on technical calculations are given in the Appendix~\ref{app:amplbroad}).
+The higher band is obtained by fixing $C^\text{ext}_0$ to the total area of the distribution, while the lower band represents $85\%$ of this area.
+We should state here that the way of fixing the constant $C^\text{ext}_0$ produces a mild dependence of its value with the cut-off $\Lambda$ and type of form factor used to regularize the integrals (see Table~\ref{Cval}).
+As can be seen, the mechanism depicted in Fig.~\ref{mecS_b}, in which $D_1(2420)$ is generated from $S$-wave vector-pseudoscalar interactions, with its subsequently decay in the $S$-wave to $D^{*+}\pi^-$, is responsible, within uncertainties, for a relevant part of the signal observed in the spectrum for the mentioned $D_1$ resonance.